-Session 0 is a specialised Windows Session where the GUI components (e.g. windows, dialog boxes, popups, etc.) of interactive Windows Services are displayed in complete isolation from your regularly logged in Windows desktop session.
-Session 0 Isolation first showed up in Windows Vista / Server 2008 in order to mitigate a variety of security risks including shatter attacks.
-Session 0 Isolation is not present on all Windows Server Core variants, Windows XP, Server 2003, or earlier versions of Microsoft Windows.
+Session 0 is a specialised Windows Session where all aspects of a Windows and FireDaemon Pro services including interactive GUI components (e.g. windows, dialog boxes, popups etc.) and other aspects (e.g. mapped drives, environment variables etc.) are displayed / instantiated in complete isolation from your regularly logged in Windows desktop session.
+This segregation is intentional, by design and enforced by the operating system.
+Session 0 Isolation first appeared in Windows Vista and Server 2008 in order to mitigate a variety of security risks including shatter attacks.
+Session 0 Isolation is not present on earlier versions of Microsoft Windows including Windows XP and Server 2003.

 "Features" to note about Session 0: